entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy.md

 ## Configure the Secondary Tenant
 Each secondary tenant has the same capabilities as the primary tenant but with its own isolated data.
 For each new tenant, you will need to configure services for Keycloak, a CDS instance, Solr core, an ingress and database schema.
-Each tenant will also require a ConfigMap.
+Each tenant will also require a configuration section managed in a shared secret.

 | Placeholder | Description
 |:--|:--